Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Closing questions and remarks

 \begin{qtn} Fix $n \ge 2$.
 For which pairs $(\al, \beta)$ is there a smooth finite volume quotient $M = \bbB^n / \Gam$ with $b_1(M) = \al$ and $\calE(M) = \beta$?
 Can we always assume $\Gam$ is arithmetic and/or neat? \end{qtn}

 Particularly interesting is the case $(0, \beta)$ for any $\beta \ge 1$.
 We do not know of an infinite family of examples, though \cite{StoverVol} contains examples for which the lattice is arithmetic but not neat.
-With the assumption of neatness we apparently do not know a single example.
+We apparently do not know a single example where the lattice is neat.

 \begin{qtn} Does there exist a manifold quotient $M$ of $\bbB^n$ with $\calE(M) = 1$?
 For which $n$ can $M$ be the quotient by a neat and/or arithmetic lattice? \end{qtn}